Safety and Security

 A LOCK DOWN is a response to an immediate threat.
 No one will be allowed to enter the school except “first responders.”
 Staff will not be available to open doors, allowing parents to enter.
 In a full internal lock down, danger is immediate.
 Again, student and staff safety is our first priority.

 Communication – We will communicate what we can as soon as we can to give you the most accurate information possible.
-Again, LISTEN to the school messenger, we will send out as many updates as needed as new information becomes available.

 In the event of an evacuation of a campus for an extended period of time, the district has a prearranged plan which details where students will be transported.
 From this location student/parent reunification can take place with parents picking students up or students riding their bus home as normal.
 Understand picking students up will be a longer process, we will be thorough with whom we release your child.
 If their name is not on the list we have on file, your child will not be released.
 Accuracy, rather than speed will be our objective.